AGSweeney/EnIP-QuinLED_PentaPlus/README.md

 - **QuinLED**: [quinled.info](https://quinled.info) - Hardware platform provider
 - **ESP-IDF**: Espressif Systems - ESP32 development framework

+**Note**: This project is not affiliated with, endorsed by, or connected to QuinLED.
+QuinLED and QuinLED Penta Plus are trademarks of their respective owners.
+This project uses the QuinLED Penta Plus board as the target hardware platform for demonstration purposes only.

 ## Support

 For issues, questions, or contributions, please refer to the project repository or contact the maintainer.